freenas/freenas-docs/userguide/tasks.rst

 different column checkboxes above it.
 Set :guilabel:`Toggle` to display all options in the table.
 Click |ui-options| for to show the :guilabel:`Run Now`, :guilabel:`Edit`, and :guilabel:`Delete` options.

-Manually executing a cron task sends an email to the user specified if email has been configured on the %brand% system.

 .. note:: :literal:`%` symbols are automatically escaped and do not need to be prefixed with backslashes.
 For example, use